 We have looked at these PCBs in detail below, including the high-frequency designs, so read on to learn more.

 What is a High-Frequency PCB?

-High-frequency printed circuit boards are electronic devices used to transmit electromagnetic waves with a frequency range of between 500MHz to 2GHz.
+High-frequency printed circuit boards are electronic devices that transmit electromagnetic waves with a frequency range of between 500MHz and 2GHz.

 A high-frequency PCB